S3 features

 Apply the provided policy to a bucket.

-If no policy exists, access to create a new policy is granted if the user’s Org ID matches the bucket’s organization.
+If no policy exists, access to create a new policy is granted when the user’s Org ID matches the bucket’s organization.

 s3:PutBucketTagging